Stories by Storie

 If you don’t already own the book, you can find it on Amazon:

-If you don’t have a copy of this book in your classroom, you can have Hector Elizondo read the story aloud to your class using this video from Storyline Online.
+You can also have Hector Elizondo read the story aloud to your class using this video from Storyline Online.

 I love to focus on how Mr. Hatch changes throughout the story.
 As we read, we use words to describe his character.
 We often refer to our Character Trait-ing cards to help us.